-Measure Target Description: FY2010 = No more than 5.
+Measure Target Description: FY2012 = 0 complaints.

 Data Source and Calculation: Evaluates performance of the Seat of Government consolidated mail services operation to meet its customers' expectations.
 Fewer complaints indicate satisfactory delivery time performance.
 Data will be obtained from a tracking process set-up to track customer concerns/inquiries.
 Compliants must be in writing to the DGS mail manager.